larianyalves/larianyalves/README.md

-### :wave: Hello, my name is Lariany, and:
+### :wave: Hello, my name is Lariany:

-* 👩‍💻 I am a student of the Systems Analysis and Development at Instituto Federal da Paraíba :
+* 👩‍💻 I am a student of the Systems Analysis and Development at Instituto Federal da Paraíba
 * :computer: I'm learning HTML and CSS

 <!--